 Annoto allows learners to lean forward, become actively involved and return to the video content, sharing ideas and learn with their peers.

-For example, students can ask questions on specific moments in the video lecture that they didn’t understand and get notified when answered, or engage in meaningful conversations on the content.
+For example, learners can ask questions on specific moments in the video lecture that they didn’t understand and get notified when answered, or engage in meaningful conversations on the content.
 All the interactions are kept in the context of the video.

 Enabling an active video viewing experience will result in higher engagement, retention and continuous enrichment of video content.
-Annoto’s comprehensive analytics and insights allow you to curate and monitor learners activities and gain insights on the video content.
+Annoto’s comprehensive analytics and insights allow you to curate and monitor learners' activities and gain insights on the video content.

 Annoto adds an interactive layer to the video content that consists of :

 Every comment in the widget has a time tag that is linked to a specific moment in the video; Clicking on the comment's time tag will take you to the relevant moment in the video.

 The interactive timeline shows a visual representation of the comments created.
 The comments are represented by the colorful bars on the timeline.
 The height indicates the number of comments and votes at that moment in the video; the colors indicate the sentiment (type) of the comments.
 Clicking on one of the bars (comment indicators) in the timeline will scroll the discussion to the relevant comments for this moment.

 Annoto In-Video Collaboration Widget allows you to collaborate with your learners, ask questions, take notes and much more - and all of this is always related to specific moments in the video.